gevious/Fundamentals/cloud_fundamentals/aws_account_setup/README.md

 ## Introduction
+Hello and welcome to cloud fundamentals.
 In this lesson you will learn how to set up a free Amazon Web Services (or AWS) account, and successfully run commands from the AWS Command Line Interface.

 ## AWS account Setup
 Setting up an AWS account is straight forward.
 AWS has a free tier, which you'll use today.
 Just make sure you spend time up-front to understand the pricing for resources you will create in the future.